 2. It’s strikingly timely for 2017.
 Tony Kushner’s epic play takes place in mid-80’s New York City, and covers lots of subjects—from Reaganism and immigration, to climate change and AIDS.
 It’s amazing that 25 years after the original Broadway production that the play still remains topical, shows us how far we’ve come, and how much work we still have left to do.

 3. This is the first ever Broadway revival.
 We are big fans of first ever revivals!
 After winning the Tony® for its Broadway premiere in 1993, Angels in America returned in 2003 as an award winning HBO movie starring Al Pacino and Meryl Streep, and an equally well received off-Broadway revival in 2010; but its return to Broadway is loooong overdue.
 We couldn’t ask for a better production to finally put an end to our waiting.
 Hallelujah!

 4. Marianne Elliott is directing it.
 You may not know her name first off, but she’s a two-time Tony Award® winner (War Horse, The Curious Incident of the Dog in the Nighttime) whose brilliant and sensitive guidance of this story will move you to laughter and tears.
 All the feels.
 All.
 Night.
 Long!

 5. The National Theatre in London produced it.
 This critically acclaimed production travels across the pond, co-producing with Broadway mega-producer Jordan Roth.
 The National has transferred other multi-award winning powerhouse productions in recent years—The Curious Incident of the Dog in the Nighttime and War Horse, notice a theme here?—proving they’re a theatrical force to be reckoned with.

 Starts February 23.
-American Express Presale starts October 6 with a General Onsale date of October 27.
+American Express Presale continues with the Audience Rewards presale now on.
+General Onsale date is October 27.